nextcloud/documentation/user_manual/files/file_drop.rst

 Setting Up Your Own File Drop
 -----------------------------

-Go to your Personal page and you will see the File Drop configuration section.
+Go to your Personal page and you will see the Files Drop configuration section.

 .. image:: ../images/files-drop-2.png